-To date, the Village has installed eight (8twelve (12) speed humpstables on the following roads: Lety Lane, Oxford Drive, Orchard Street and, Mayer Drive.
-A speed table installation is currently under review for a portion of, Par Road. and Coe Farm Road.
+To date, the Village has installed twelve (12) speed tables on the following roads: Lety Lane, Oxford Drive, Orchard Street, Mayer Drive, Par Road and Coe Farm Road.

-Generally, the Village has received positive comments where speed humpstables have been installed, with no known poor performance or non-function.
+Generally, the Village has received positive comments where speed tables have been installed, with no known poor performance or non-function.
 Possible issues relating to snow removal or other access problems have not been encountered.
 Costs for installation of the speed hump, (asphalt, signage and striping) have ranged in the past between \$4,500 to \$6,500.

 Speeding on the Village's major thoroughfares still remains a problem, including streets that cross the Village connecting to major thoroughfares.
-Speeds humpsSpeed tables on these higher-traffic roads are typically not practical.
-Further, the majority of these roads are under stateState or countyCounty jurisdiction and those agencies may prioritize traffic flow over traffic calming considerations that the Village would prioritize.
+Speed tables on these higher-traffic roads are typically not practical.
+Further, the majority of these roads are under State or County jurisdiction and those agencies may prioritize traffic flow over traffic calming considerations that the Village would prioritize.